Catherine E. de Vries

 Catherine E. de Vries is a Dutch political scientist.
 She is Dean of Diversity & Inclusion and Professor of Political Science at Bocconi University.
 She is known for her research on European politics, including political behaviour, comparative European politics and political economy.
 She is also a columnist for the Dutch newspaper Het Financieele Dagblad (Financial Times).

+Early life and education

-Starting in June 2020, she was the coordinator (along with Seth Jolly) of the EUROPOW (European Politics Online Workshop): weekly hour-long seminars about contemporary topics of related to European politics research and roundtables on current events.
+Starting in June 2020, de Vries was the coordinator (along with Seth Jolly) of the EUROPOW (European Politics Online Workshop): weekly hour-long seminars about contemporary topics of related to European politics research and roundtables on current events.